BramWijnants/Playground/README.md

 --------------------------

-Goal is to get an overview of links, info and mainly python scripts used for ctf's
+Goal is to get an overview of links, info and organize python scripts used for ctf's

-This will likely turn out as a half arsed ripoff of John Hammonds Katana github (https://github.com/JohnHammond/ctf-katana)
+This will likely turn out as a half arsed ripoff of John Hammonds [Katana github](https://github.com/JohnHammond/ctf-katana)